davesheils/ProgrammingScriptingExercises2018/README.md

 Students were required to write Python script that reads the Iris data set in and print the four numerical values on each row in a nice format.
 That is, on the screen should be printed the petal length, petal width, sepal length and sepal width, and these values should have the decimal places aligned, with a space between the columns.

 To run this program, the user should create a sub-directory called Data in their working directory.
-They should download the Iris dataset (http://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data) and store in the Data sub-directory.
+They should download the Iris dataset (http://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data) and store in the Data sub-directory, renamed as iris.csv (alternatively, edit line 19 to refer to 'data/iris.data').

+The file to complete Exercise5 is: https://github.com/davesheils/ProgrammingScriptingExercises2018/blob/master/Exercise5.py

 #### Exercise 6

 Students were required to write a Python script containing a function called factorial() that takes a single input/argument which is a positive integer and returns its factorial.
 The factorial of a number is that number multiplied by all of the positive numbers less than it.
 For example, the factorial of 5 is 5x4x3x2x1 which equals 120.
 Students were requried to test the function by calling it with the values 5, 7, and 10.
 The response to Exercise 6 is https://github.com/davesheils/ProgrammingScriptingExercises2018/blob/master/Exercise6.py